Esri/arcgis-maps-sdk-java-samples/scene/mission-replay/README.md

 ##How to use the sample##
 Animation Controls (Top Left Corner):
-  - Select a mission -- selects a location with a route for plane to fly.
+  - Select a mission -- selects a location with a route for plane to fly
-  - Mission progress -- shows how far along the route the plane is.
+  - Mission progress -- shows how far along the route the plane is
-  - Start and Stop -- controls animation of plane.
+  - Start and Stop -- controls animation of plane
-  - Toggle -- keeps camera attach to plane or in a fixed location.
+  - Toggle -- keeps camera attach to plane or in a fixed location

 Camera Controls (Top Right Corner):
-  - Camare zoom -- distance between camera and plane.
+  - Camare zoom -- distance between camera and plane
-  - Camera angle -- viewing angle between camera and plane.
+  - Camera angle -- viewing angle between camera and plane
-  - Flight speed -- controls speed of animation.
+  - Flight speed -- controls speed of animation

 2D Map Controls (Bottom Left Corner):
-  - Plus and Minus -- controls distance of 2D view from ground level.
+  - Plus and Minus -- controls distance of 2D view from ground level

 ![](Mission_Replay.png)